techtown-training/splunk-bootcamp/labs/05WIN.md

 ### Configure the website
 You'll now RDP into the Splunk instance to modify the configuration files to connect the application with Splunk.

-- From the Desktop, open Notedpad++ by double clickin in the icon.
+- From the desktop, open Notepad++ by double-clicking the icon.
 It will ask you if you want to allow the application to make changes in the device.
 Click "Yes"
 - A file called "nlog.config" will be opened by default.
 You'll see something like the following:

 ![NLog Original File](../img/nlog-original.png)